nasa9084-morgue/TeXLiveInstaller/README.md

 # TeXLiveInstaller
-TeXLive Install Script for Ubuntu
+TeXLive Install Script for ubuntu or arch linux